tannerdolby/count-words/README.md

 - `countWordsInFile(file, encoding="utf8")`: Count the frequency of words in a local file.

 ### Attributes
-The `countWords` and `countWordsInFile` functions both return `WordMap` objects which contain the following attributes:
+The `countWords` and `countWordsInFile` functions both return `WordMap` objects which contain the following fields:

 - `frequencies`: Object representing the word frequency table.
 - `wordList`: A list of all the words.